 To help you out, I’ve put together four menus of Chanukah recipes from Cooking for the King including Shabbos and for the Americans, a menu for Hodu-day (Thanksgiving).

-Yes, the recipes are from Cooking for the King, first edition.
+Here's an introduction to recipes from Cooking for the King, first edition.
 Maybe you thought it was just for Rosh Hashanah?
 Not at all.
-We make Dixie Corn Dollars and Sephardic Leek Patties every Chanukah in our house.
+We make Dixie Corn Dollars and Sephardic Leek Patties every Chanukah in our house!
 And there are some delicious fish recipes and soups to go with your dairy and meat meals.

 Classic Thanksgiving dishes like the Pumpkin Pie and Squash Casserole, got rave reviews.
 I think you are going to love these suggestions.
 So, please pull out your copy of Cooking for the King* and follow the links below to more recipes that include flavorful finger lickin’ latkes on theKosherChannel.com.
 Enjoy being Queen in your Chanukah Kitchen this year.
 Don’t forget to let me know how it goes.